alexcu/log-bot/README.md

 A trigger configuration describes possible triggers.
 The JSON file can be commented with `//` comments inside this JSON file to help keep your file organised.

+There is a commented example `triggers.json` that you can read through and model your own triggers from.

 There are two required root fields in the trigger file:

 - `workDay` A number to describe the typical working hours expected in your team in a working day.
 - `triggers` An object containing keys for each of your various triggers.

 Each key inside the `triggers` object is the unique name of that trigger.
+A trigger's unique name can **only contain alphanumeric, spaces, dashes and underscore characters**.
 A trigger will typically contain four keys:

 - `question` The initial question to prompt to the user when the trigger is fired.
 - `helpText` An optional help text, usually to provide help on which answers are acceptable for the question asked